montilab/yQTLpipeline/README.md

 **Plotting Parameters**
 These parameters only control the plots and will not filter the QTL results in RDS or CSV.
 - `params.plot_mac`  Numeric value.
-The minimum minor allele count (MAC) for a SNP to be included in the QQ plot and Manhattan plot to avoid artefects caused by too little observation.
+The minimum minor allele count (MAC) for a SNP to be included in the QQ plot, Manhattan plot and Miami plot to avoid artefects caused by too little observation.
 Commonly used values for rare SNPs is 3 or 5, while 20 for common SNPs.
 - `params.plot_resolution`  Numeric value.
 The resolution dpi to save the plots.
 Commonly used values including 72, 100, and 120.
 - `params.plot_size`  Numeric value.
 Control the size of the plots in pixels.
 Commonly used values including 400 and 600.